Architecture Overview

 Domain

-Trading
+Trading (UTA)

 - A broker connection (

-TradingGit) — stage, commit, push workflow - A guard pipeline — pre-execution safety checks
+TradingGit) — stage, commit, push workflow. - A guard pipeline — pre-execution safety checks.

-- A snapshot scheduler — periodic account state capture
+- A snapshot scheduler — periodic account state capture.

 See Unified Trading Account for the design rationale, Trading as Git for the workflow, and Accounts & Brokers for configuration.